grafana/loki/SECURITY.md

 The key is available from [keyserver.ubuntu.com](https://keyserver.ubuntu.com/pks/lookup?search=0xF9887BEA027A049FAE8E5CAAD1258932BE24C5CA&fingerprint=on&op=index).

-Grafana Labs will send you a response indicating the next steps in handling your report.
+Grafana Labs will respond, indicating the next steps in handling your report.
 After the initial reply to your report, the security team will keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.

 **Important:** We ask that you not disclose the vulnerability before it has been fixed and announced, unless you receive a response from the Grafana Labs security team allowing you to disclose the vulnerability.